 For many people, building a van is a sizable investment, so it's really something that should be planned out well ahead of time both for monetary reasons and to achieve the best usage of your rig.

 There are many different options out there and your final build investment could be as low as $5k for something super basic, or well into the 100k's for a full-blown overlanding machine.
 Not everyone has the ability to go spend house money on a van, but if you do, don't be ashamed, life is short....seriously, riding around in a $150k 4x4 van that's not a Sprinter feels a lot like being the most popular kid in school.
 (I am not the right person to verify this.)

-For that reason, our take on vans is to start with a basic platform or shell, be it 2-wheel drive, 4x4, or AWD and just build from the ground up.
+For the pragmatist, our take on vans is to start with a basic platform or shell, be it a 2-wheel drive, 4x4, or AWD and just build from the ground up.
 You can take your time developing your layout so you don't spend a bunch of money on stuff you don't need or ripping out someone elses' work to re-arrange it.
 Be assured, building a camping van can be time-consuming and expensive, but we've seen countless people enjoy finding out what works and doesn't, then starting from scratch on a new van. (and liking it)

 Generally speaking, vehicles are not a fiscally responsible investment.
 We've found vans, and particularly 4x4 vans, tend to have a pretty good resale value.
-If you're careful about how you execute your setup and are careful with what you buy, you can do just fine in the long-run.
-Keep in mind buying and building a van is a little like building a house.
-At some point you may want to sell it, so spraying the entire exterior with pink rhino liner and putting a wood burning stove in the middle of the van sounds super rad to us, but it may narrow the resale market slightly.
+If you're careful about how you execute your setup and are careful with what you buy, you can do just fine in the long run.
+Keep in mind, buying and building a van is a little like building a house.
+If you find yourself using liquid nails in the big tubes to fasten the 2x4 bed to the walls and are contemplating rolling the body with grocery store bed liner, you'll end up on the business end of a facepalm when you go to shift it.

 One of the most complicated questions to answer when you're planning your build is size.
 The size of the vehicle you are trying to put together ties into more than most people think.
 It affects availability, body style, engine options, 4x4-friendly usage, and can really totally upend the budget, so determining how much room you need and how important that room is as it balances priority with everything else.
 It's very difficult to cover this over a few paragraphs, but here's a list of questions you should be asking and why they're important.